akka/akka-management/docs/src/main/paradox/bootstrap/demos/kubernetes-api.md

-## Examples
+### Kubernetes API

-### Kubernetes example
+This demo can be found under `bootstrap-demo/kubernetes-api`.

-In Kubernetes, one would deploy an Akka Cluster as a single [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).
+In Kubernetes, Akka Cluster can be deployed as a single [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).

 An example application using docker and prepared to be deployed to kubernetes is provided in Akka Management's github repository as sub-project [bootstrap-joining-demo](https://github.com/akka/akka-management/tree/master/bootstrap-joining-demo/kubernetes-api).